sendbird/SendBird-UIKit-Android/README.md

 ## Before getting started

-This section shows the prerequisites you need to check to use Sendbird UIKit for iOS.
+This section shows the prerequisites you need to check to use Sendbird UIKit for Android.

 ### Requirements